VISIT OUR ART STORE ▶

 Essential Materials for Loose Floral Watercolor Painting

-Before we start painting, let’s talk about materials.
-Choosing the right supplies makes a big difference in how your colors flow and blend.
+Before the painting process begins, it’s important to talk about materials.
+Choosing the right supplies makes a big difference in how the colors flow and blend.

 Choosing the Right Watercolor Paper

-The type of paper you use affects how water and pigments behave.
-I recommend using:
+The type of paper used affects how water and pigments behave.
+The artist recommends using:

 • 300 GSM (140 lb) cotton paper – Holds water well and allows multiple layers.